By identifying the patients for whom the model predicts a significant progression the

 pelvic model.

-based on the line joining the center of both femoral heads (hip axis), will be calculated
+indices), based on the line joining the center of both femoral heads (hip axis), will be

-first.
-Pelvic axial rotation is the orientation of the hip axis around the vertical axis
+calculated first.
+Pelvic axial rotation is the orientation of the hip axis around the

-(gravity line) as viewed in the transverse plane.
-Pelvic obliquity is the orientation of the
+vertical axis (gravity line) as viewed in the transverse plane.
+Pelvic obliquity is the

-calculation of morphological indices in the true coronal, axial and sagittal planes of the
+indices in the true coronal, axial and sagittal planes of the pelvis.
+The investigators

-pelvis.
-The investigators selected the pelvis as their reference system based on the pelvic
+selected the pelvis as their reference system based on the pelvic vertebra principle from

-vertebra principle from Dubousset, which states that the pelvis can be viewed as a separate
+Dubousset, which states that the pelvis can be viewed as a separate vertebra.
+As

-vertebra.
-As described earlier, numerous morphologic parameters of the pelvis have been used
+described earlier, numerous morphologic parameters of the pelvis have been used in the

 - III.
 Of these, after a thorough review of the